Release date January 14 2019 Splitrec 28 CD and DL

 Despite the performative immediacy there is something deeply unhurried in his listening and playing that makes the three pieces resemble installation works.
 It’s as if he is finding material in the chaos of each new tuning and set up, and is as excited by the results as anyone else.

 In parasite Rhys Mottley expertly adapts and exploits his host instrument for its sonic resources, or perhaps it is his guitar which has insinuated itself into his body to feed on his imagination, spirit, creativity and to utilise his motoric dexterity.

 Amanda is a poet and vocal artist.
 Much of her work in contemporary music is informed by ideas from linguistics, philosophy and science.

-She’s recently recorded material at studio 301 in Sydney for a solo splitrec release – it’s in post production.
+She’s recorded material at studio 301 in Sydney for a solo splitrec release – it’s in post production.